 Do you know what’s in your laboratory sample freezers and storage without opening them?
-If you dread the questions “Now, where did we put that sample?” or “What do you think is in that container?”, then you probably need a sample inventory management system.
+If you dread the questions “Now, where did we put that sample?” or “What do you think is in that container?”, then it might be time to think about using a laboratory information management system (LIMS) to help you manage your sample inventory.

 Samples aren’t just stored in freezers

-Your biospecimens can be stored in all sorts of places, not just freezers.
-But what about your cupboard with your histology slides, fridges, drawers and good old-fashioned boxes?
+You may store your biospecimens in all sorts of places, not just freezers.
+What about your cupboard with your histology slides, fridges, drawers and good old-fashioned boxes?

-You need to be able to define storage information around these sometimes unstructured and varied repositories.
+Plus, even if you only store samples in freezers these come in all sorts of configurations and layouts.
+So, you’ll want to define storage information around these sometimes unstructured and varied repositories.
 Sample management systems with pre-defined storage layouts can be useful but sometimes there isn’t a template for what you need.
-Sample inventory management software that allows you to create your own unlimited-levels storage definitions, such as Achiever Medical, gives you ultimate flexibility.
+A LIMS that allows you to create your own unlimited-levels storage definitions, such as Achiever Medical, offers you ultimate flexibility.
+What’s more, it not only tells you what’s currently in storage but also allows you to plan by enabling you to reserve storage slots for samples you are expecting.
+Helping you manage current storage requirements and prepare and plan future capacity requirements.

 Displaying your sample inventory in a graphical format